carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 >
 > Conda insures that there are no conflicts between versions of packages and their required
 > dependencies at install time.
 Installing *all* the packages that you want to include in a
-> particular `conda` environment at the same time eliminates hard to debug depedency conflicts.
+> particular `conda` environment at the same time eliminates hard to debug dependency conflicts.
 {: .callout}

 ## Activating an existing environment